Fare Zone Assignment on Trees: Introduction

-\paragraph{Parameterized algorithms.} Finally, in Appendix~\ref{app:parameterized}, we present exact algorithms for \ac{FZA} when $T$ is a path.
-The running time of the algorithms is polynomial in the size of $T$ but can be exponential in the problem parameters introduced above.
-In particular, we show that \ac{FZA} is in \textsf{XP} when parameterized with $\ub_{\max}$ or $\con$, and is in \textsf{FPT} when parameterized with $|\pathGraph|_{\max}$ or $\max\{\ub_{\max}, \con\}.$ These results are achieved by dynamic programming.
-Note that our hardness result on star graphs rules out the possibility of similar parameterized results beyond paths.
+\paragraph{Parameterized algorithms.} Finally, in Appendix~\ref{app:parameterized}, we present exact parameterized algorithms for \ac{FZA} when $T$ is a path.
+In particular, we show that \ac{FZA} is in \textsf{XP} when parameterized with $\ub_{\max}$ or $\con$, and is in \textsf{FPT} when parameterized with $|\pathGraph|_{\max}$ or $\max\{\ub_{\max}, \con\}$ (see \cref{subsec:RelatedWork} for parameter definitions), all using dynamic programming.
+Note that the instance which we create to show \textsf{APX}-hardness on star graphs is constant in all these parameters and thus rules out the possibility of similar results beyond paths.